fribaulttristan/CryoGrid_Optimization_Automatization/docs/_build/html/_sources/troubleshooting.md.txt

 ## Issues in the objective function

-You will not have an error message because it's in the parallelisation loop.
+You will not have an error message because it is in the parallelisation loop.

 To detect a problem, you have to go to the `CryoGridCommunity_results/CG_single/` folder.
 - First step, check if there is a .mat result file in your workers folders.
 If there is not a .mat file